Welcome!¶

 print(f"Extra parameters configured for you: {kwargs}")

-1. We always use **kwargs because Simmate automatically provides extra variables at runtime, such as run_id and directory.
+because Simmate automatically provides extra variables at runtime, such asrun_id

 result = state.result() # (2)

-1. On your local computer, schedule your workflow run.
-This is as easy as replacing "run" with "run_cloud".
+- On your local computer, schedule your workflow run.
 This returns a "future-like" object.

-2. Calling result will wait until the job completes and grab the result!
+- This will wait until the job completes and return the result.
 Note, the job won't run until you start a worker that is connected to the same database

 simmate engine start-worker # (1)

-1. In a separate terminal or even on a remote HPC cluster, you can start a worker that will start running any scheduled jobs
+- In a separate terminal or even on a remote HPC cluster, you can start a worker that will start running any scheduled jobs in your database.

-Simmate's database manages your private data while also integrating with third-party databases such as COD, Materials Project, JARVIS, and others.
+Simmate's database can manage your perosnal data while also integrating with third-party databases such as COD, Materials Project, JARVIS, and others.
 It automatically constructs tables with common data types by including a wide range of standard columns.
 You can then access this data through a web interface, REST API, SQL, or Python ORM:

 from simmate.database import connect # (1)